berkdurmus/trace-station/README.md

 - This is a full CLI app, we can create backend api + frontend for this.

+- We can allow users to add specialized agents for their specific testing patterns and frameworks.

+- We can add webhooks and APIs for integration with popular CI/CD platforms.

 #### Comparing the current AI Analysis Agent on Checkly versus my Orchestrator-Worker Workflow